Wiederholung/CollabXplorer/doc/SMC-2023/CollabXplorer-3.1-en.md

 The contributions of this paper are summarized as follows:

-- CollabXplorer focuses on the summarization of all scholar publications and considers the social influence and collaboration network of scholars to construct a more comprehensive vector representation.
+- CollabXplorer focuses on the summarization of scholars' all publications and considers the social influence and collaboration network of scholars to construct a more comprehensive vector representation.
 - CollabXplorer doesn't require scattered structured data about academic fields, job titles, academic achievements, work histories, etc., for feature extraction because these data require a lot of manual maintenance, are difficult to integrate, and their integrity and real-time performance cannot be guaranteed.
 Instead, CollabXplorer directly embeds scholars into a low-dimensional vector space according to the content of their publication for subsequent analysis.
 - CollabXplorer's embedded model can be used directly for collaborator recommendation without constructing scholarly evaluation and recommendation methods for specific subject areas.
 - CollabXplorer also doesn't need a lot of manually annotated data to train the recommendation mode.
 CollabXplorer only requires users to input the prompt text, and then it recommends the (interdisciplinary) cooperators that match the description and have a high fit for the user.